yzjedu/cs151-lab9-owen__leif/algorithm.md

 5. close the text files
 6. return "all_names"

-* Purpose:  assigns the seats for each guest by putting them in lists
+* Purpose:  assigns the seats for each guest
 * Name: assign_seats
 * Parameters: all_names
-* Return: each table as a list
+* Return: output statement of names
 * Algorithm:
 1. assign a variable with a name like "table_count" to a value of zero
 2. assign another variable with a name like "seat_count" to a value of one